AdamWagner/stackline/README.md

 </table>

-Finally confirm that `hs` is now available by entering the following in your terminal (shell):
+Finally, confirm that `hs` is now available by entering the following in your terminal (shell):

 ```sh
 ❯ which hs